wp-plugins/relevanssi/readme.txt

 Tags: search, relevance
 Requires at least: 2.5
 Tested up to: 2.8.4
-Stable tag: 1.5.3
+Stable tag: 1.6

-Relevanssi replaces the basic WordPress search with a partial-match search that sorts the results based on relevance.
+Relevanssi replaces the default search with a partial-match search that sorts results by relevance.
+It also indexes comments and shortcode content.

 == Description ==